vsolovyov/blog/content/postgresql-jsonb-index.md

 and estimated 43 thousands rows in result.
 However, if we just multiply 43 thousands by 200 filters we should get 8.6 millions, and PostgreSQL estimated only 7.8M.
-This discrepancy bothered me for a minute, because I like to understand things completely, so they won't set me up for unpleasent surprise later.
+This discrepancy bothered me for a minute, because I like to understand things completely, so they won't set me up for unpleasant surprise later.

 After a minute of contemplating the difference I realized that it's probability